75 years since the invention of the transistor: The silent revolution

 The IMB-CNM organizes the microelectronics contest for students Un microchip muy grande to encourage students' interest in electronics.
 It will reward proposals in the field of electronics and, more specifically, to the transistor as an electronic device.
 The launch coincides with the 75th anniversary of the invention of the transistor.
 It is a proposal of the IMB-CNM-CSIC financed by the Fundación Española de Ciencia y Tecnología (FECYT) - Ministerio de Ciencia e Innovación.

 The competition was open until June 30 to compulsory secondary education, baccalaureate and formative cycles, both public and private throughout the country, aimed to stimulate scientific curiosity in microelectronics among pre-university students.
 Received proposals were from schools and institutes in Catalonia, Extremadura, the Canary Islands, the Balearic Islands and Castilla y León.
 The winning teams were announced in September 2023, an institute from Las Palmas de Gran Canaria and another from Manresa won the first prize in the categories of the competition.

 Cycle of conferences "The Silent Revolution"

-During 2022 and 2023, the years between which the anniversary of the invention is framed, we are organizing a series of lectures, relocated throughout the province of Barcelona, to offer different perspectives on the future, present and past of the transistor.
+During 2022 and 2023, the years between which the anniversary of the invention is framed, we are organizing a cycle of conferences relocated to the province of Barcelona to offer different perspectives on the future, present and past of the transistor.
 The first talks of the cycle were: